 providing the base service as defined in the corresponding chapter of the VR-SFP manual; and

-remaining on-site facilitating necessary communication for the customer to participate in the base service.
+facilitating necessary communication for the customer to participate in the base service.

 The provider's staff member must complete the required documentation for the base service, including the section for the Deaf Premium.